 What is the different silicon absorption in foods?

-- From its 13,6 mg in every 250 grams, only 0.068 mg (less than a 1%) of silicon absorbed in our bodies and the rest eliminated because it is present in an inorganic and non-absorbable silicon form called opaline (inorganic, non-absorbable) crystals.
+Almost all ingested silicon in food is unabsorbed.
+From an average of 13,6 mg in every 250 grams, only 0.068 mg (less than a 1%) of silicon is absorbed in our bodies, and the rest eliminated because opaline crystals are an inorganic thus non-absorbable silicon form.
+An average of 1% of dietary silica is excreted in the urine (an indicator of absorption).

 The earth’s crust contains 80% to 90% silicates or other compounds of silicon.
 Water passing through or over the earth dissolves silica from sands, rocks, and minerals as one of the impurities it collects.
-The silica content in natural waters is commonly in the 5 to 25 mg/L range, although concentrations over 100 mg/L occur in some areas (from a few parts per million in surface supplies to well over 100 ppm in certain well waters).
+The silica content in natural waters is commonly in the 5 to 25 mg/L range.
+However, concentrations over 100 mg/L occur in some areas (from a few parts per million in surface supplies to well over 100 ppm in certain volcanic and well waters).
 In solution, It can exist as silicic acid or silicate ion, depending upon the ph.

 Due to the ability of silica of being deposited in surfaces, there are used many processes to remove silica in water: